rovelstars/reejs/website/docs/basics/url-imports.md

 # URL Imports

-{/* give a basic info on what url imports is and how to use them in reejs */}

 URL Imports are a way to import a file from a url.
 This is useful for importing dependencies from a CDN or from a remote server.

 ```js